Coronavirus puts poor Argentines' soccer dreams on hold

 The Argentina office of UNICEF, the United Nations Childrens Fund, says child poverty in Argentina could reach 58,6% by the end of the year.

-Soccer professionals are worried about the effect that is having on young players' health and the future of the game.
+Soccer professionals are worried about the effect that's having on young players' health and the future of the game.

 “It's going to impact their physiques without a doubt and that will be reflected in the game," said Luis Zubeldía, who coaches for Lanus, the professional club that's feeding children in poor neighborhoods.
 “Soccer players will keep coming, because it's a path to economic salvation for many families, but the question is how many.”